grafana/mimir/operations/mimir-mixin/docs/playbooks.md

   1. The alert fired because of a bug in Mimir: fix it.
   1. The alert fired because of a bug or edge case in the continuous test tool, causing a false positive: fix it.

+## Codified errors

+Mimir has some codified error IDs that you might see in HTTP responses or logs.
+These error IDs allow you to read related details in the documentation that follows.

+### err-mimir-missing-metric-name

+This non-critical error occurs when Mimir receives a write request that contains a series without a metric name.
+Each series must have a metric name.
+Rarely it does not, in which case there might be a bug in the sender client.

+> **Note**: Invalid series are skipped during the ingestion, and valid series within the same request are ingested.

+### err-mimir-metric-name-invalid

+This non-critical error occurs when Mimir receives a write request that contains a series with an invalid metric name.
+A metric name can only contain characters as defined by Prometheus’ [Metric names and labels](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels).

+> **Note**: Invalid series are skipped during the ingestion, and valid series within the same request are ingested.

+### err-mimir-max-label-names-per-series

+This non-critical error occurs when Mimir receives a write request that contains a series with a number of labels that exceed the configured limit.
+The limit protects the system’s stability from potential abuse or mistakes, and you can configure the limit on a per-tenant basis by using the `-validation.max-label-names-per-series` option.

+> **Note**: Invalid series are skipped during the ingestion, and valid series within the same request are ingested.

+### err-mimir-label-invalid

+This non-critical error occurs when Mimir receives a write request that contains a series with an invalid label name.
+A label name name can only contain characters as defined by Prometheus’ [Metric names and labels](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels).

+> **Note**: Invalid series are skipped during the ingestion, and valid series within the same request are ingested.

+### err-mimir-label-name-too-long

+This non-critical error occurs when Mimir receives a write request that contains a series with a label name whose length exceeds the configured limit.
+The limit protects the system’s stability from potential abuse or mistakes, and you can configure the limit on a per-tenant basis by using the `-validation.max-length-label-name` option.

+> **Note**: Invalid series are skipped during the ingestion, and valid series within the same request are ingested.

+### err-mimir-label-value-too-long

+This non-critical error occurs when Mimir receives a write request that contains a series with a label value whose length exceeds the configured limit.
+The limit protects the system’s stability from potential abuse or mistakes, and you can configure the limit on a per-tenant basis by using the `-validation.max-length-label-value` option.

+> **Note**: Invalid series are skipped during the ingestion, and valid series within the same request are ingested.

+### err-mimir-duplicate-label-names

+This non-critical error occurs when Mimir receives a write request that contains a series with the same label name two or more times.
+A series that contains a duplicated label name is invalid and gets skipped during the ingestion.

+> **Note**: Invalid series are skipped during the ingestion, and valid series within the same request are ingested.

+### err-mimir-labels-not-sorted

+This error occurs when Mimir receives a write request that contains a series whose label names are not sorted alphabetically.
+However, Mimir internally sorts labels for series that it receives, so this error should not occur in practice.
+If you experience this error, [open an issue in the Mimir repository](https://github.com/grafana/mimir/issues).

+> **Note**: Invalid series are skipped during the ingestion, and valid series within the same request are ingested.

+### err-mimir-too-far-in-future

+This non-critical error occurs when Mimir receives a write request that contains a sample whose timestamp is in the future compared to the current "real world" time.
+Mimir accepts timestamps that are slightly in the future, due to skewed clocks for example.
+It rejects timestamps that are too far in the future, based on the definition that you can set via the `-validation.create-grace-period` option.
+On a per-tenant basis, you can fine tune the tolerance by configuring the `-validation.max-length-label-value` option.

+> **Note**: Series with invalid samples are skipped during the ingestion, and series within the same request are ingested.

+### err-mimir-exemplar-labels-missing

+This non-critical error occurs when Mimir receives a write request that contains an exemplar without a label that identifies the related metric.
+An exemplar must have at least one valid label pair, otherwise it cannot be associated with any metric.

+> **Note**: Invalid exemplars are skipped during the ingestion, and valid exemplars within the same request are ingested.

+### err-mimir-exemplar-labels-too-long

+This non-critical error occurs when Mimir receives a write request that contains an exemplar where the combined set size of its labels exceeds the limit.
+The limit is used to protect the system’s stability from potential abuse or mistakes, and it cannot be configured.

+> **Note**: Invalid exemplars are skipped during the ingestion, and valid exemplars within the same request are ingested.

+### err-mimir-exemplar-timestamp-invalid

+This non-critical error occurs when Mimir receives a write request that contains an exemplar without a timestamp.
+An exemplar must have a valid timestamp, otherwise it cannot be correlated to any point in time.

+> **Note**: Invalid exemplars are skipped during the ingestion, and valid exemplars within the same request are ingested.

 ## Mimir routes by path

 **Write path**: